A Day in the Life of a Surgical Technologist

 Pre-Operative Duties

-- Prepare operating rooms for surgery
+- Preparing operating rooms for surgery

-- Sterilize equipment and ensure adequate supplies
+- Sterilizing equipment and ensuring adequate supplies

 Intra-Operative Duties